-The 'tyrant' who could be Zimbabwe's next president
+A 'tyrant' who could be Zimbabwe's next president

 From low to high

-Nicknamed the "crocodile" on account of his political longevity and survival skills, Mnangagwa has for years been thought to be biding his time, ready to takeover from Mugabe when the nonagenarian finally stepped aside, or died.
+Nicknamed the "Crocodile" on account of his political longevity and survival skills, Mnangagwa has for years been thought to be biding his time, ready to takeover from Mugabe when the nonagenarian finally stepped aside, or died.

 His impeccable revolutionary credentials, coupled with his strong support among key parts of Zimbabwe's elite -- specifically within the military and security services -- singled him out as an obvious, and non-controversial, successor.

-But this was to dramatically change earlier last week, when Mugabe sacked Mnangagwa in a move seen as shoring up the power of his wife and chosen successor, Grace Mugabe.
+But this was to dramatically change earlier last week, when Mugabe sacked Mnangagwa, in a move to shore up the power of his wife and chosen successor, Grace Mugabe.

 A statement from the country's information ministry accused Mnangagwa of "disloyalty, disrespect, deceitfulness and unreliability," sending him into hiding amid reports he was attempting to build a coalition to take on Grace Mugabe in the next election.